OpenAgentsInc/v2/docs/chat-refactor.md

 4. Update any files that import from `components/chat/` to import from `panes/chat/` instead (DONE)
 5. Remove the now-empty `components/chat/` directory (DONE)

-## Step 2: Refactor `store/chat.ts` and `hooks/useChat.ts` (IN PROGRESS)
+## Step 2: Refactor `store/chat.ts` and `hooks/useChat.ts` (COMPLETED)

-1. Analyze the contents of both files to identify duplicated functionality
+1. Analyze the contents of both files to identify duplicated functionality (DONE)
-2. Create a new file `panes/chat/chatUtils.ts` to house shared functionality
+2. Create a new file `panes/chat/chatUtils.ts` to house shared functionality (DONE)
-3. Move common functions and types to `chatUtils.ts`
+3. Move common functions and types to `chatUtils.ts` (DONE)
 4. Update `store/chat.ts`:
-   - Import shared functionality from `chatUtils.ts`
+   - Import shared functionality from `chatUtils.ts` (DONE)
-   - Remove any duplicated code
+   - Remove any duplicated code (DONE)
-   - Ensure it only contains store-specific logic
+   - Ensure it only contains store-specific logic (DONE)
 5. Update `hooks/useChat.ts`:
-   - Import shared functionality from `chatUtils.ts`
+   - Import shared functionality from `chatUtils.ts` (DONE)
-   - Remove any duplicated code
+   - Remove any duplicated code (DONE)
-   - Ensure it only contains hook-specific logic
+   - Ensure it only contains hook-specific logic (DONE)
-6. If possible, consider merging `store/chat.ts` into `hooks/useChat.ts` if there's significant overlap
+6. Consider merging `store/chat.ts` into `hooks/useChat.ts` if there's significant overlap (NOT NEEDED)

-## Step 3: Update Chat Pane to Use Refactored Functionality (TODO)
+## Step 3: Update Chat Pane to Use Refactored Functionality (IN PROGRESS)

 1. Locate the main chat pane component (likely in `panes/chat/Chat.tsx`)
 2. Update imports to use the refactored `useChat` hook and any other necessary imports from `chatUtils.ts`